 Get into the right gear right from the start

 In this series of articles, we are looking at the many ways in which you can engage your audience…there is no more important time to do this than early on during the meeting, and then consistently throughout.

 No matter whether your virtual meeting is a customer meeting, a team gathering or a webinar for whatever reason, this connection with your audience early on is critical to your success.

-Here are our ‘top 5 tips’ to help you build rapport and establish a connection in the virtual environment.
+Here are my ‘top 5 tips’ to help you build rapport and establish a connection in the virtual environment.

 Make sure that the participants know how to use the technology

 If it is the first time that they have used it, or are familiar with platforms other than the one you use, give them chance beforehand to try it out – maybe set up a 10 minute ‘test’ meeting to make sure everybody is OK.